 Morrision Singleton has an established track record for performing appraisals with the highest of ethics.
 Contact us today to learn more.

-In some cases appraisers will have fiduciary responsibilities to third parties, including homeowners, both buyers and sellers, or others.
-Those third parties normally are defined in scope of the appraisal assignment itself.
-An appraiser's fiduciary role is only to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the order.
+Appraisers will regularly be required to consider the interests of third parties, including homeowners, buyers and sellers, or others.
+Those third parties normally are listed in the appraisal assignment itself.
+An appraiser's fiduciary responsibility is only to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the job.

-Appraisers also have duties outside of boundaries of clients and others.
-For example, appraisers must store their work files for at least five years - something else Morrision Singleton makes a part of their standard routine.
+Appraisers also have duties outside of boundaries of with whom we share information For example, appraisers must be able to produce their work files for a minimum of five years - at Morrision Singleton you can rest assured that we abide by that rule.

-Finally, the Uniform Standards of Professional Appraisal Practice (or simply "USPAP") clearly defines unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)", "a direction in assignment results that favors the cause of the client", or "the amount of a value opinion" as well as other situations.
-We diligently follow these rules to the letter which means you can be confident we are working hard to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We follow these rules to the letter which means you can be assured we are going above and beyond to objectively determine the home or property value.

 As soon as you request an appraisal from Morrision Singleton we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.